When is a New Homeowner Liable for Property Tax in Texas?

 Tax%20liability.jpeg

 When buying a new home in Texas, you will become responsible for any taxes not paid after the closing or unpaid taxes that preexist closing.
-It is critical that your realtor or lawyer contact the county title office to determine if there are any tax liens on the property to correctly calculate how much property taxes you and the seller will owe upon closing.
-Here we will look at who pays property taxes and an example of how property taxes are prorated.
+Your title company will contact the county title office to determine exactly how much you and the seller will owe in property taxes upon closing.
+Here, we will look at who is expected to pay property taxes after a property is sold, together with an example of how property taxes are prorated.

 Who Pays the Property Tax on a Home Sale in Texas?

-Property taxes are typically paid in advance for the full year, either by the owner or through an escrow account with their mortgage lender.
+Property taxes are typically paid in arrears for the full year, either by the owner or through an escrow account with their mortgage lender.
 Exactly who pays will depend on the sale’s closing date, the date taxes are due, and the sales agreement.
 For example, as an incentive to sell, you as the buyer may offer to pay the total property tax for the year.
-What is important is that before the due date, paying property tax is the seller’s responsibility.
-But starting on the closing date, it is the buyer’s responsibility as the new owner to pay taxes.
+What is important is that before the closing date, paying property tax is the seller’s responsibility.
+But starting on the closing date, it is the buyer’s responsibility as the new owner to pay taxes should the buyer not want a tax lien to encumber the property.

 Why Do You Need to Pre-Pay Property Tax When You Buy A House in Texas?

-It is the realtor’s or lawyer’s responsibility to check whether the property has any tax liens.
-When the sale closes, they will be able to calculate how much tax you and the seller will owe.
-A prorated amount will be paid by the person selling you the property for the period before the sale.
+It is the title company’s responsibility to check whether the property has any tax liens.
+When the sale closes, they can estimate how much tax you and the seller will owe.
+The person selling you the property will pay a prorated amount for the period before the sale.

 Understanding the important property tax payment dates is essential to understanding this.
 Property values are appraised on January 1, and notifications are mailed between April and May.
 Tax bills are sent out on October 1, and payments are due on January 31 the following year.